arangodb/docs/3.6/aql/examples-grouping.md

     RETURN { status, age }
 ```

-Alternatively `RETURN DISTINCT` can be used to make a result set unique. `RETURN DISTINCT` supports a
+Alternatively `RETURN DISTINCT` can be used to make a result set unique.
-single criterion only:
+`RETURN DISTINCT` supports a single criterion only:

 ```js
 FOR u IN users
     RETURN DISTINCT u.age
 ```

+`RETURN DISTINCT` does not change the order of results.
+For above query that
-Note: the order of results is undefined for `RETURN DISTINCT`.
+means the order is undefined because no particular order is guaranteed when
+iterating over a collection without explicit `SORT` operation.

 Fetching group values
 ---------------------